The Good Book Club Bible Challenge

 Read with us

-The Social Justice Bible Challenge is a 40-day reading plan.
-We will start in Advent and proceed through Christmas and into Epiphany.
+The Journey with Luke is a 50-day reading plan.
+We will start on February 11 and proceed through Lent and Holy Week to Easter.
 Although we will read individually, by participating as a larger group we will be supported in spirit and prayer by the whole St. Peter's community.

 On each day of the challenge, participants will read a selected Bible passage and a reflection written by one of a variety of spiritual leaders and writers from around the world.
 There are also questions for reflection and a brief prayer.